daleonpz/Research-Project/chapter2.md

 ![The pinhole imaging model [@Garcia2001]. \label{img:pinholemodel}](img/pinholemodel-complete.png)

-Camera calibration is a necessary step in 3D computer vision in order to extract metric information from 2D images [@Zhang2004].
 The mathematical model of a pinhole camera can be devired using linear algebra and the visual representation  shown in figure \ref{img:pinholemodel}.
 <!--
  (I may add in the appendix the derivation of the equations)